Aman1570/PaymentAPIDocumentation/TempDoc.md

 ## Payment Staus
- Below are the possbile statuses for any transaction i.e., `Request`, `Refund`
+ Below are the possible statuses for any transaction i.e., `Request`, `Refund`

 | PaymentStatus | Description |
 | --------------| -------------- |